-- Analyze ideologies, goals and strengths and weaknesses of non-state actors
+- Analyze ideologies, goals, strengths, and weaknesses of non-state actors.

 - Assess the threat of and propose possible solutions to resolve unconventional conflict that are important for U.S. interests.